Ultri-Izzup/ultri-open-platform/docs/platform/authorization.md

 Authorization is handled in the exposed Postgres functions.

-We support unlimited custom groups and roles.
+* Powerful set of built-in roles
+* Premium Accounts can create custom roles
+* Premium Accounts can create custom groups

+## Roles

+## Permissions

+## Groups

+## Default Roles and Permissions